-C'est la vie a Maggi asked if I wanted to dine with her and I thought it was pretty cool because it reassured me that people know my blog exists LOL.
+C'est la vie a Maggi asked if I wanted to dine with her and I thought it was pretty cool because it reassures me that people know my blog exists LOL.
 She basically let me choose where to go and I am indecisive when I am not craving for anything.
-I thought since I have been blogging about burgers, why not Five Guys?
-I have been to the South Surrey (not very good) and Park Royal (THE BEST) location, and was not sure what to expect when trying the downtown location.
+So, I thought since I have been blogging about burgers, why not go to Five Guys?
+I have been to the South Surrey (not very good) and Park Royal (THE BEST) location and was not sure what to expect for Downtown's location.

-Right when you open the door, Five Guys smells like delicious burgers.
-I was expecting that at Burger Heaven, but nope.
+Right when you open the door, Five Guys has an aroma of delicious burgers which I was expecting at Burger Heaven, but nope, not there.
 Five Guys is what it is, red and white checkered interior with quotations and acknowledgements from different media sources.
-C'est la vie a Maggi considers this arrogant, while I think it is nothing special and is probably entertaining for people who are eating burgers.
+C'est la vie a Maggi considers this arrogant while I think it is nothing special and is probably entertaining for people who eat as they read.

-COMPLIMENTARY PEANUTS while you wait, or you can do the Asian thing and take them home LOL.
-I am pretty sure someone has done that before.
+While waiting, customers can munch on peanuts or do the Asian thing and take them home LOL.
+I am pretty sure someone has done that before!

-LITTLE CAJUN FRIES ($2.99) and LITTLE BACON CHEESE BURGER (6.99).
+LITTLE CAJUN FRIES ($2.99) AND LITTLE BACON CHEESE BURGER (6.99).
 The fries are soggy and heavily seasoned with cajun without tasting salty.
-The "little" size is more than enough and I would consider it as a size medium from other fast food restaurants.
-If I were to share fries between two people, I think a regular is more than enough (assuming the other wants fries, if not, then stick with size little).
+Of course I would have preferred crisp fries rather than soggy but hey, at least they are fresh?
+As for the sizes, the "little" size is more than enough and I would consider it as a size medium from other fast food restaurants.
+If I was to share the fries between two people, I think a regular is more than enough (assuming the other wants fries, if not, then stick with size little).

-This is from the Park Royal location which tasted a lot better and had a toasted bun.
-I think Five Guys is all about fresh burgers, unlimited toppings (emphasize on unlimited toppings) and a generous portion of fries.
+This burger is from Park Royal's location which tastes a lot better and is served with a toasted bun.
+Overall I think the hype with Five Guys is all about fresh burgers, unlimited toppings (emphasize on unlimited toppings) and a generous portion of fries.

 - Fresh burgers